With over 30% of the U.S population actively listening to podcasts, now is a great time to consider starting your own.

 Whether your motivation for starting a podcast is a hobby or to grow your business, aim to narrow down your topic to be as specific as possible.

-If you love to play guitar and want to start a podcast, consider narrowing your topic to a specific genre of guitar – for example, Spanish guitar.
+If you love to play guitar and want to start a podcast, consider narrowing your topic to a specific genre of the guitar – for example, Spanish guitar.

 There is a lot of competition in the podcasting space – so aim to stand out in your niche and offer something unique.